-Interest rate risk in the banking book is defined as the risk to both the earnings and the economic value of Welab Bank Limited (the "Bank") arising from adverse movements in interest rates.
+Interest rate risk in the banking book is defined as the risk to both the earnings and the economic value of the Group arising from adverse movements in interest rates.
 Changes in market interest rates impact the economic value of assets, liabilities and relevant off-balance positions (Economic Value of Equity ("EVE")) as well as the earnings from banking activities (Net Interest Income ("NII")).
-The primary goal of the management of Interest Rate Risk in the Banking Book ("IRRBB") is to ensure that interest rate risk exposures are maintained within the Bank's risk tolerances.
-REGULATORY DISCLOSURE STATEMENT
+The primary goal of the management of Interest Rate Risk in the Banking Book ("IRRBB") is to ensure that interest rate risk exposures are maintained within the Group's risk tolerances.

-12 Interest rate risk in banking book (continued)

-12.1 IRRBBA: Interest rate exposures in banking book (continued)
+- 12 Interest rate risk in banking book (continued) - 12.1 IRRBBA: Interest rate exposures in banking book (continued)

-(b) Risk Management strategies
+(b) Risk management strategies

-The Bank's interest rate exposures in the banking book mainly arise from lending, deposit taking and treasury activities, including investment of surplus fund in debt securities for the purposes of liquidity risk management and optimisation of the Bank's financial position.
+The Group's interest rate exposures in the banking book mainly arise from lending, deposit taking and treasury activities, including investment of surplus fund in debt securities for the purposes of liquidity risk management and optimisation of the Group's financial position.
 Interest rate risk arising from interest rate-sensitive assets and liabilities has several aspects: basis risk arising from different interest rate benchmarks and gap risk arising from the term structure of banking book instruments.
-It also relates to positions from non-interest rate-sensitive assets and liabilities and liabilities including non-maturing deposits as well as from interest rate-sensitive loans and liabilities.
+It also relates to positions from non-interest rate-sensitive assets and liabilities including non-maturing deposits as well as from interest rate-sensitive loans and liabilities.